sadarnau/hardhat-gui-baker/README.md

 ## What

-This plugin will help you quickly test smartcontracts by creating a website in next so you can interact with it.
+This plugin will help you quickly test smartcontracts by localy creating a website in next so you can interact with it.
 You will have access to all your functions and a toolkit to impersonate accounts on the go or receive ERC20.

 ## Installation